NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 * How many users there are / how much testing one can expect?
 * How much complexity is a platform-specific fix allowed to carry?
 * Is there a binary cache for the platform?
+* What platform-related builds are channel update blockers?
 * Is the platform normally tested by the tools like ofBorg?
 Is it possible to get something tested with reasonable effort?
 * Is there expectation that updates do not break things for this platform?